 - Care for creation

-Our faith calls us to love God and to love our neighbours in every situation, especially the poorest and most vulnerable members of society.
-We all belong to the same society, for we are all sisters and brothers.
+Our faith calls us to love God and to love our neighbours in every situation, especially our sisters and brothers living in poverty.
 Following in the footsteps of Christ, we hope to make present in our unjust and broken world, the justice, love and peace of God.

 What are the principles of Catholic social teaching?

 Modern Catholic social teaching is said to have originated in 1891 with the encyclical letter, Rerum Novarum.
-Since then, a wealth of teaching continues to give new life to the Scriptures and shape the Church’s response to our modern world.
-From these Church documents we derive core principles.
+Since then, a wealth of teaching continue to give new life to the Scriptures and shape the Church’s response to our modern world.
+From these Catholic social teaching documents and encyclicals we derive core principles.

-Catholic social teaching informs our work, both in England and Wales and around the world.
-Here are just 7 principles which we are inspired by.
+Here are just seven principles which we are inspired by.